sheldcoop/studio/docs/ARCHITECTURE.md

 - **What it is:** Next.js is a production-grade **React framework**.
 We specifically use **version 15** and its modern **App Router**.
 - **Why we use it:**
     - **Server Components (The "Secret Sauce"):** The App Router allows us to use **React Server Components** by default.
 This is a revolutionary feature.
 It means most of our components run exclusively on the server, fetching data and rendering static content without sending any JavaScript to the user's browser.
 The result is a much lighter, faster experience.
 Only components that require user interactivity (like a button with an `onClick` handler) are marked with `'use client';` and sent to the browser.
-This approach gives us:
-        - **Drastically Faster Load Times:** The user's browser has much less to download, parse, and execute.
-        - **Better SEO:** Search engine bots can easily read the fully-formed HTML content, leading to better indexing and ranking.
     - **Simplified Routing:** The file system itself defines the website's URL structure.
-For example, the folder `src/app/(app)/paths/` directly maps to the URL `/paths`.
-Topic pages are organized under multiple routes like `/topics/[slug]`, `/statistics/[slug]`, and `/linear-algebra-for-quantitative-finance/[slug]` to create a logical content hierarchy.
+For example, the folder `src/app/(app)/learning-paths/` directly maps to the URL `/learning-paths`.
     - **Dynamic Routing with Async Params (Next.js 15):** A key change in Next.js 15 is that props for dynamic pages (like `params`) are now **asynchronous**.
 This means page components must be `async` functions that `await` the props.
       ```typescript
-      // Example for src/app/(app)/paths/[slug]/page.tsx
+      // Example for src/app/(app)/topics/[slug]/page.tsx
-      type PathPageProps = { params: Promise<{ slug: string }> };
+      type TopicPageProps = { params: Promise<{ slug: string }> };

-      export default async function PathPage({ params }: PathPageProps) {
+      export default async function TopicPage({ params }: TopicPageProps) {
         const { slug } = await params;
         // ...
       }